-IDS technology is relatively old, and the newer intrusion prevention system (IPS) is often a better enterprise fit.
-IPS, be it at the host or network level, can help prevent an attack rather than merely report on it.
+IDS technology is relatively old.
+The newer IPS is often a better enterprise fit.
+IPS, be it at the host or network level, can actively stop an attack rather than merely report on it.

 Learn about different IDS and IPS deployment strategies